starcruizer/htmicron.github.io/FAQ/FAQ.md

 	![id_pac](https://www.googleapis.com/drive/v3/files/1sW1ahpsqRUkARdzv-rliSx3C6Zm96upo?alt=media&key=AIzaSyA3IM3FTM-B4ibyKf1dUPBdbmKgAN9LX-s)
 </div>

-> **3 -** Fill all the spaces, follow the steps and an account will be created with your device registered.
+> **3 -** Fill all the spaces, follow the steps and an account shall be created with your device registered on it.

 <hr>